About the Journal

 The VRA Bulletin is published twice a year.
 Volume 1 was printed in 1974, and volume 37, the last formal print edition, was in 2010.
-The electronic version starts in 2011 with volume 38, issue 1, with back issues being uploaded in increments, based on availability.
+The electronic version starts in 2011 with volume 38, issue 1, with back issues being uploaded incrementally, based on availability.

 The VRAB utilizes a combination of editorial review and double-blind peer review.
 Association news, reviews, editorial letters, perspectives, and affiliate news undergo editorial review while each feature article submission undergoes both peer review and editorial review.
 Please contact the editors for more information.

 The editors of the VRAB screen for plagiarism as part of the review process using Dupli Checker plagiarism checker software.

 Rights and Permissions

 The VRAB does not require copyright transfer, only permission to publish and archive the article.
 Copyright holders retain copyright ownership, granting a nonexclusive license to the journal and OJS to publish the article, meaning that the author may also publish it elsewhere.
 Before submitting an article to the journal, please be sure that all necessary permissions have been cleared in any third party material.